 - CSA COVID-19 updates (CSA, 2021)

-- Key findings of the FRC's review of the viability and going concern disclosures included in certain annual reports (FRC, 2021)
+- Key findings of the FRC's review of the viability and going concern disclosures included in certain annual reports (PDF) (FRC, 2021)

 Certain links on this site take you to other websites, resources or tools maintained by third parties over whom CPA Ontario has no control.
 CPA Ontario provides these links only as a convenience and is not responsible for the contents of any linked website.
 CPA Ontario makes no representations or warranties regarding, and does not endorse, any linked website, the contents thereof, the information appearing thereon or any of the products or services described thereon.
 Links do not imply that CPA Ontario sponsors, endorses or is affiliated or associated with the entity that owns or is responsible for any linked website.
 If you decide to visit any linked websites, you will do so at your own risk.
 CPA Ontario bears no responsibility whatsoever for the content, accuracy or security of any websites that are linked (by way of hyperlink or otherwise).